 Albondigas are Spanish meatballs from northern Mexico.
 They’re made using rice as a binding agent and are seasoned with garlic, coriander and cumin.
 They’re usually found in albondigas soup.
 The albondigas (meatballs) are cooked in tomato and chicken stock, along with vegetables like carrots, green beans, peas and zucchini.

-You might have seen a lot of droolworthy Insta videos of birria tacos.
 Birria originates from the state of Jalisco, Mexico which is also famous for its mariachi music and tequila.
 Birria is a delicious stew or soup traditionally made from goat’s meat (birria de chivo) but also made using beef, veal, lamb or pork.
-It’s steeped in flavour thanks to the combination of these essential Mexican ingredients: adobo, garlic, cumin, bay leaves and thyme.
+It’s steeped in flavour thanks to the combination of adobo, garlic, cumin, bay leaves and thyme.
 Because goat is a gamier meat, this dish requires a lot of time and is slow-cooked to get that fall-off-the-bone texture.

-Although the name of this soup implies Aztec origins, the makings of this dish aren’t certain and some say it has Tarascan influences.
+Although the name of this soup implies it has Aztec origins, it isn’t certain; some say it has Tarascan influences.
 Sopa Azteca basically means ‘tortilla soup’ and is a Mexican staple dish that’s packed with flavour.
-Many variations of sopa Azteca exist, but more popular versions include chicken broth, roasted tomatoes, onion and garlic and the main ingredient — crispy fried tortilla strips that are dipped into the soup.
+Many variations of sopa Azteca exist, but more popular versions include chicken broth, roasted tomatoes, onion and garlic and the main ingredient – crispy fried tortilla strips that are dipped into the soup.

 Most countries have a national dish and dessert, but because Mexico’s culture is largely centred around food, they have a plethora of dishes, including a national soup – pozole.
 Many variations exist, but the staples are meat, hominy corn and toppings (cabbage, radish, avocado and more).